• Skip to main content

 Syphilis

-"Talking about syphilis doesn't have to be a big deal... but leaving it diagnosed and untreated could be!"
+"Talking about syphilis doesn't have to be a big deal... but leaving it undiagnosed and untreated could be!"

 Cases of syphilis in WA are increasing.
 It's easy to test for and can be cured with medicine.